Courtenay fossil hunter finds ancient turtle on local river - Campbell River Mirror

-Some eighty million or so years ago, a sea turtle died at what now makes up the banks of a Comox Valley river.
+Some 80 million or so years ago, a sea turtle died at what now makes up the banks of a Comox Valley river.

 Now, the animal has been unearthed by a local fossil hunter.